mediashower/coco/README.md

 # An Intro to CoCo

-During the COVID-19 outbreak, one thing we can all do is **communicate well about Coronavirus**.
+During the COVID-19 pandemic, one thing we can all do is **communicate well about Coronavirus**.

 Coronavirus + Communication = CoCo.